-3.2.4 Set environment variables
+4.2.4 Set environment variables

-Another way to affect your user's environment is by setting values for environment variables.
-While you can set them up in your Docker image, it is often easier to set them up in your helm chart.
+One way to affect your user's environment is by setting environment variables.
+While you can set them up in your Docker image if you build it yourself, it is often easier to configure your Helm chart through values provided in your config.yaml.

-To set them up in your helm chart, edit your config.yaml file and apply the changes.
+To set this up, edit your config.yaml and apply the changes.
 For example, this code snippet will set the environment variable EDITOR to the value vim: